SCRA State Laws: Comprehensive Guide for Legal Compliance

 Utah Code Ann. §§ 39-7-102, 39-7-115

-SCRA protections are extended to National Guard members serving full-time with a recognized military unit called into service by the governor for at least 30 days.
+SCRA benefits are given to National Guard members serving full-time for at least 30 days.

 Vermont